beattygraphics/README_Generator/README Generator.md

 ## Description
-The README generator creates a fast and effienecnt way to create README documentation
+The README generator creates a fast and efficient way to create README documentation

 ## Installation
-The README generator creates a fast and effienecnt way to create README documentation
+npm install, the run node .js from the command prompt or terminal

 ## Usage